Composing Policy Gradients and Prompt Optimization for Language Model Programs: Applying GRPO to multi-module LM programs

-To construct GRPO groups, \mmgrpo{} aligns module calls across trajectories based on both the module identifier and the relative order in which it appears within the trajectory.
-This alignment process yields module-level GRPO groups, each of the form \( \{ (q_i, o_i, r_i) \}^{G}_{i=1} \), where \( q_i \) and \( o_i \) are extracted from a group of aligned traces all generated by a specific module \( M \), and \( r_i \) is set to the corresponding program-level output reward for the trajectory that generated each trace.
+\textsc{FormModuleLevelGroups} aligns module calls across trajectories based on both the module identifier and the relative order in which it appears in the trajectory.
+This alignment yields module-level GRPO groups, each of the form \( \{ (q_i, o_i, r_i) \}^{G}_{i=1} \), where \( q_i \) and \( o_i \) are extracted from a group of aligned traces all generated by a specific module \( M \), and \( r_i \) is set to the corresponding program-level output reward for the trajectory that generated each trace.

 In practice, not all trajectories generated by \( \Phi \) given the same program-level input \( x \) follow the same structure; the program logic may diverge (e.g., by invoking different modules or terminating early), or errors such as module-level parsing failures may halt execution.
+To create groups from trajectories with different structures, \textsc{FormModuleLevelGroups} optionally pads smaller groups to a fixed size before applying the loss.
+This is exemplified in \autoref{fig:mmgrpo_groups}, where a module-level group with fewer entries than the target size is filled in via the padding strategy.
+Refer to \autoref{app:extended_method_module_level_groups} for more details on \textsc{FormModuleLevelGroups} and the padding modes.

-To accommodate this, \mmgrpo{} optionally pads smaller groups to a fixed size before applying the loss, described in more detail in~\autoref{app:extended_method}.
-Once the groups are formed, \mmgrpo{} loss in~\autoref{eq:mmgrpo_loss} is applied independently to each module-level group, with two key differences from the original GRPO objective (\autoref{eq:grpo_loss}).
-First, rather than updating a shared LM, each group updates only the weights of the module it corresponds to.
-Second, unlike GRPO where completions share a single prompt, datapoints in a module-level group may have different prompts \( q_i \), reflecting variation in upstream context.
+Once the groups are formed, the module-level \mmgrpo{} loss in~\autoref{eq:mmgrpo_loss} is applied independently to each module-level group, with two key differences from the original GRPO objective (\autoref{eq:grpo_loss}).